movestore/Point-Cluster-Detection/README.md

 **Y - number of hours representing 'new' (`new_dur`):** Number of hours that data set shall be compared with to extract only 'new' clusters.
 Defaults to 24 (h).

 **Locations of nests, roost or other sites to remove. (`remo_sites`):** A csv-file with locations, close to which clusters shall be excluded.
 Defaults to no file.

+**Fix rates of the included tracks. (`track_fixrates`):** A csv-file with trackids and fixrates to be added to the output.rds and `Points_With_Clusters.csv` for use in Apps down the line.
+Mind the spelling of trackids in your data set and also column names 'trackid' and 'fixrate'.

 ### Most common errors
 Please post an issues [here](https://github.com/movestore/Point-Cluster-Detection/issues) if you encounter recurring errors or problems.